Recipe-Web-App/session-database/CONTRIBUTING.md

 maintainers.
 All complaints will be reviewed and investigated promptly and fairly.

-Thank you for contributing to the Session Database project!
+Thank you for contributing to the OAuth2 Authentication Service project!